American Civil War

 The American Civil War (April 12, 1861 – May 26, 1865; also known by other names) was a civil war in the United States between the Union (Note: The Union was the US government and included the states that remained loyal to it, both the non-slave states and the border states (Missouri, Kentucky, Maryland, and Delaware) where slavery was legal.
-Missouri and Kentucky were also claimed by the Confederacy and given full state delegations in the Confederate Congress for the duration of the war.) ("the North") and the Confederacy ("the South"), which was formed in 1861 by states that had seceded from the Union to preserve African American slavery, which they saw as threatened because of the election of Abraham Lincoln and the growing abolitionist movement in the North.
+Missouri and Kentucky were also claimed by the Confederacy and given full state delegations in the Confederate Congress for the duration of the war.) ("the North") and the Confederacy ("the South"), which was formed in 1861 by states that had seceded from the Union to preserve slavery in the United States.
+The South saw slavery as threatened because of the election of Abraham Lincoln and the growing abolitionist movement in the North.
+The war ended with Union victory, the dissolution of the Confederacy and the abolition of slavery, freeing four million African Americans.

 Decades of controversy over slavery came to a head when Abraham Lincoln, a Republican who opposed slavery's expansion, won the 1860 presidential election.
-Seven Southern slave states responded to Lincoln's victory by seceding from the United States and forming the Confederacy.
-The Confederacy seized US forts and other federal assets within its borders.
+Seven slave states in the South responded to Lincoln's victory by seceding from the United States and forming the Confederate States of America.
+The Confederacy seized US forts and other federal assets in the South.
 The war began on April 12, 1861, when the Confederacy bombarded Fort Sumter in South Carolina.
 A wave of enthusiasm for war swept over the North and South, as military recruitment soared.
-Four more Southern states seceded after the war began and, led by its president, Jefferson Davis, the Confederacy asserted control over a third of the US population in eleven states.
+Four more Southern states seceded after the war began and, led by its president, Jefferson Davis, the Confederacy comprised eleven states, containing a third of the US population.
 Four years of intense combat, mostly in the South, ensued.

-During 1861–1862 in the western theater, the Union made permanent gains—though in the eastern theater the conflict was inconclusive.
+During 1861–1862 in the western theater, the Union made permanent gains, though in the eastern theater the conflict was inconclusive.
 The abolition of slavery became a Union war goal on January 1, 1863, when Lincoln issued the Emancipation Proclamation, which declared all slaves in rebel states to be free, applying to more than 3.5 million of the 4 million enslaved people in the country.
 To the west, the Union first destroyed the Confederacy's river navy by the summer of 1862, then much of its western armies, and seized New Orleans.
 The successful 1863 Union siege of Vicksburg split the Confederacy in two at the Mississippi River, while Confederate general Robert E. Lee's incursion north failed at the Battle of Gettysburg.
-General Ulysses S. Grant's western successes led to Lincoln's giving him command of all Union armies in 1864.
+General Ulysses S. Grant's western successes led Lincoln to promote him to command of all Union armies in 1864.